darkreactions/ESCALATE/data_model/README.md

 ## Instantiating the Model (w/ experimental data)

-This model can be instantiated into a local PostgreSQL server or into a docker container.
-As there is extensive documentation and instructions to install PostgreSQL and docker, it will not be covered in this README.
+This model can be instantiated into a local PostgreSQL server or into a Docker container.

-In addition to the environments in which this model can reside (e.g. local or docker), it can be created (restored) from a pg_dump backup.
+In addition to the environments in which this model can reside (e.g. local server or Docker), it can be created (restored) from a pg_dump backup.

 ### Initial Instantiation of ESCALATE

-The following instructions will assist in starting docker and instantiating ESCALATE locally for the first time.
+The following instructions will assist in setting up a Docker container and instantiating ESCALATE locally for the first time.

-1. Download a copy of ESCALATE code from GitHub to your local machine
+1. Download a copy of ESCALATE code from GitHub to your local machine or git clone the repo
-2. Install Docker https://docs.docker.com/get-docker/ and open the application
+2. Install [Docker](https://docs.docker.com/get-docker/) and open the application
-3. Open terminal/command/powershell and navigate to .../ESCALATE/data_model
+3. Open terminal and navigate to .../ESCALATE/data_model
 4. Run the following bash commands:
 	```
 		docker-compose down --rmi all -v